smartzplatform/tech-docs/Technical_WP_EN.md

 Event connection logic is set by the user in IFTTT.
 Smartz will determine the service in terms of IFTTT.
 Then, Smartz will determine triggers (IFTTT Triggers) for smart contract events.
 The event arguments will be represented as trigger fields so that the user, if desired, can add conditions similar to the one described above.

 Smartz will also define actions (IFTTT Actions) for smart contracts.
 The action will be to send transactions, similar to how it was done in the call scheduler.
-For parameterized transactions, you can specify the action fields.
-An example of a result: sending the transaction to the contract by voice command from the smart home of the user.
+For parameterised transactions, you can specify the action fields.
+An example of a result would be sending the transaction to the contract by voice command from the user’s smart home.

-## widget API
+## Widget API

-## Decentralized audit
+## Decentralised audit

-Decentralized audit is of particular importance and very complex.
-Some projects offer solutions around an intuitive idea of linking clients (contract developers) and executors (auditors, security experts) through one or another blockchain, declaring they are decentralized.
+The decentralised audit is particularly important and very complex.
+Some projects offer solutions around an intuitive idea of linking clients (contract developers) and executors (auditors, security experts) through one or another blockchain, declaring them to be decentralised.
 At the same time, the devil is in the details, and there are issues that may doom such projects to failure if they are not addressed.
 How can the customer be guaranteed to attract high-level auditors (audit is not measured in man-hours: 10 mediocre auditors will not replace one expert)?
-Who will confirm the correctness of the audit and the expediency of paying the reward, and how?
+Who will confirm the correctness of the audit and the expediency of paying the reward, and how will this be done?
 Who will confirm the actions of confirmers, i.e., who will guard the guards, and how?
-How will automatic audit tools be able to find complex problems of semantics, if this requires describing the semantics, and in the course of this, too, there can be an error?
+How will automatic audit tools be able to find complex semantic problems if this requires describing the semantics?
+Similarly, can there also be an error in the course thereof?
 Failure to solve the above problems doesn't necessarily lead to unsuccessful results of their work, but will require trust in them and third parties.
 As a means of mitigating the problem, we can suggest a system of reputations.

-A truly decentralized approach based on economic incentives and not requiring subjective judgments of third parties looks more correct within the framework of Smartz.
-It is proposed to actively use the so-called Automatic Bug Bounty.
-This is an automatic issuance of rewards for vulnerabilities found.
-It is attractive for both auditors and customers.
+A truly decentralised approach based on economic incentives and not requiring subjective judgments of third parties looks more correct within the framework of Smartz.
+It is proposed to actively use the “Automatic Bug Bounty” which automatically issues rewards for vulnerabilities found.
+As such, this appeals to both auditors and customers.
-What's convenient is that there are no negotiations, there are no disputes about the level of a given vulnerability, or what reward to give for it.
+What's convenient is that there are no negotiations, and there are no disputes about the level of a given vulnerability or what reward to give for it.
 There can be two scenarios.

-The first is convenient for wallets and other crypto asset storages: The storage contract is uploaded into the blockchain, and crypto assets are transferred to it, which are also a reward for hacking.
-Next, a public offer is made to hack this repository instance to authorize the demonstration of vulnerabilities with legal terms of reference.
+The first is convenient for wallets and other crypto asset storage mechanisms: ´the storage contract is uploaded into the blockchain, and the crypto assets are transferred to it, which are also a reward for hacking.
+Next, a public offer is made to hack this repository instance to authorise the demonstration of vulnerabilities with legal terms of reference.

 The second scenario of the Automatic Bug Bounty is invariant violation.
 Contracts usually have explicit or implicit invariants, i.e., conditions that are true after processing any transaction.
-For example, tokens have a number that tells how many tokens were issued.
+For example, tokens have a number that indicates how many tokens were issued.
 And this number should be equal to the sum of the balance of the token holders (if the token can't be burned).
 Or, for example, an ether repository that operates in the course of an ICO can track the amount of ether charges, and the balance of the storage contract should be greater than or equal to this amount.
 If this is not the case, then the invariant is violated.

-How is Automatic Bug Bounty organized on the basis of an invariant?
-The organizer contract is launched into the blockchain, which issues (launches into the blockchain) a new copy of the contract with the invariant to the interested persons, and they can interact with the copy and try to violate the invariant by their actions.
-When it's violated (if you organize it as a Boolean function, it will be clearly seen in the blockchain), they are automatically paid by the organizer contract.
+How is Automatic Bug Bounty organised on the basis of an invariant?
+The organiser contract is launched into the blockchain, which issues (launches into the blockchain) a new copy of the contract with the invariant to the interested persons, and they can interact with the copy and try to violate the invariant by their actions.
+When it's violated (if you organise it as a Boolean function, it will be clearly seen in the blockchain), they are automatically paid by the organiser contract.
 An unlimited number of auditors can try to hack the invariant at the same time, as each has his/her own copy.
-The reward, of course, will be paid only once, to the first hacker.
+The reward, of course, will be paid only once and to the first hacker.

-Automatic Bug Bounty is convenient because the process is completely automatic and the auditor can receive a reward for the work in a couple of hours, and the bug bounty customer will see how his/her contract was hacked and know it definitely, because the reward was paid and it's no longer at his/her disposal.
+Automatic Bug Bounty is convenient because the process is completely automatic and the auditor can receive a reward for the work in a couple of hours.
+Also, the bug bounty customer will see how his/her contract was hacked with definitive proof of such as the reward was paid and it's no longer at his/her disposal.
 Since everything is public in the blockchain, the method of hacking will also be seen.
-An important point to pay attention to is the protection of the organizer contract from a Front Running Attack.
-The easiest way is to make a deposit indicating the intention to disclose a vulnerability, which will allow the auditor to exclusively send the transaction, but it will be seized withdrawn from the auditor if it's not done within a certain time.
+A point that merits particular attention is the protection of the organiser contract from a Front Running Attack.
+The easiest way is to make a deposit indicating the intention to disclose a vulnerability, which will allow the auditor to exclusively send the transaction, but it will be seized from the auditor if it's not done within a certain time.

 If the auditor finds a vulnerability, he/she can try to keep it a secret and exploit it later.
 But at the same time, the auditor seriously risks losing the reward and not achieving the desired result if the vulnerability is discovered by someone else.

-Smartz will make individual requirements to the composition, timing, and reward of Automatic Bug Bounty of a constructor based on expert assessments and, subsequently, machine learning.
-The currently running Automatic Bug Bounty will be presented to auditors and crypto-experts in the platform's special information section (and, of course, in the blockchains!), with references to constructors, verified source code, and constructor search capabilities described earlier.
+Smartz will make individual requirements to the composition, timing and reward of Automatic Bug Bounty of a constructor based on expert assessments and, subsequently, machine learning.
+The currently running Automatic Bug Bounty will be presented to auditors and crypto-experts in the platform's special information section (and, of course, in the blockchains!), with references to the constructors, verified source code and constructor search capabilities described earlier.

-## Decentralized Oracles
+## Decentralised Oracles

-The task of Smartz is to facilitate the connection and use of decentralized oracles, and in some cases to trim some cost from their use.
-At the moment, decentralized oracle services are only being developed, e.g., [LINK Network (ChainLink)](https://www.smartcontract.com/link), so you can practice interaction with oracles on the example of their centralized counterparts, like [Oraclize](http://www.oraclize.it).
+The task of Smartz is to facilitate the connection and use of decentralised oracles and in some cases to trim some cost from their use.
+At the moment, decentralised oracle services are only being developed, e.g., [LINK Network (ChainLink)](https://www.smartcontract.com/link), so you can practice interacting with oracles on the example of their centralised counterparts, such as [Oraclize](http://www.oraclize.it).
 Smartz will provide easy access to the most popular oracles.

 ### Smartz Basic Contract Library

-Smartz will provide ready-made basic contracts that are not ready solutions, but auxiliary building blocks, which developers can use to save time on implementing typical functions.
+Smartz will provide ready-made basic contracts which are not complete solutions, but auxiliary building blocks, which developers can use to save time on implementing typical functions.
 This library will be distributed with open source code and will always be available for connection in constructors.
 A good example of a basic contract is a contract that provides the ether dollar exchange rate through the oracle:

 ```solidity
 contract USDETHOracle {